 - In academic disciplines containing highly dependent sequences (e.g., sciences, technology, engineering and mathematics), students are strongly advised to confer with their advisor to ensure they have the appropriate foundation to be successful in advanced coursework within the sequence.

 Kent State will not accept AP credit from a high school or out-of-state transcript.
-Students must submit either an official score report from the College Board or a transcript from an Ohio college or university with the AP credit displayed.
+Students must submit either an official score report from the College Board or, upon special request, a transcript from an Ohio college or university with the AP credit displayed.
 Visit the Credit Transfer Office's AP website for more information on scores and credits earned.

 College Level Examination Program (CLEP)

-College Level Examination Program (CLEP) Students may earn academic credit through the College Board’s College Level Examination Program (CLEP) administered at Kent State by the Office of Academic Engagement and Degree Completion.
+Students may earn academic credit through the College Board’s College Level Examination Program (CLEP) administered at Kent State by the Office of Academic Engagement and Degree Completion.
 CLEP allows a student to earn college credit for prior knowledge and move on to more advanced coursework sooner.
-Credit, but no letter grade, is granted for scores meeting the minimum required score of 50, equivalent to a C grade.
+Credit hours, but no letter grade, is granted for scores that meet the minimum for each exam as determined on the CLEP guide for the Kent State University Catalog in effect at the time of the exam.

 For additional CLEP information, including available tests, Kent State course equivalents and test dates, visit the Office of University Advising and Testing’s website.
 Refer to the Alternative Credit-Testing Eligibility policy at the end of this section for more regulations on earning credit through testing.